Jaminafa/alx-system-engineering-devops/0x00-shell_basics/README.md

 The script "12-file_type" checks the file type of a file in a directory.
 The script "13-symbolic_link" creates symbolic link.
 The script "14-copy_html" is used to copy all the HTML files from the working directory to the parent of the working directory.

+The script "100-lets_move" moves all files beginning with an uppercase letter to the directory /tmp/u.